 - Intense cardio/endurance without adequate hydration and electrolyte replacement

-An overdose from naturally-occurring potassium is highly rare, unless you’re on dialysis, undergoing cancer treatments or have kidney problems or another medical condition.
+An overdose from naturally-occurring potassium in food is exceedingly rare, unless you’re on dialysis, undergoing cancer treatments or have kidney problems or another medical condition.

 If you have too much potassium in your system, you’ll likely experience nausea and vomiting.
 In severe cases, too much potassium can lead to cardiac arrest.

-Again, these high levels are usually the result of a medical condition or taking potassium salts versus taking high potassium foods.
+Again, these high levels are usually the result of a medical condition or taking potassium salts or supplements, not from eating high-potassium foods.

 That’s because when you start eliminating carbs from your diet, your glycogen stores will quickly get depleted.